 By Alan Coleman on 11 Apr 2018

-You might remember that last year we announced we were in the process of buying land and setting up a not-for-profit called Wolfgang Forestry.
+You might remember that last year we announced we were in the process of buying land and setting up a not-for-profit called Wolfgang Reforest.
 This would be our effort to offset our carbon footprint while also empowering others to do the same.
-I'm delighted to see us take the next step in our Wolfgang Forestry journey as our entire team spent a day planting over 150 trees.
+I'm delighted to see us take the next step in our Wolfgang Reforest journey as our entire team spent a day planting over 150 trees.
 Here's the story...

 Wolfgang Bites: Watch The Natural Way To Reverse Climate Change

 Wolfgang Bites: Read About The Natural Way To Reverse Climate Change

 Alan: Digital marketers are notorious for checked shirts and beards, so we've all been coming to the office dressed like lumberjacks for ten years now, so it's about time we picked up some shovels and dug some holes and stuck some trees in the ground as well.

 Rob: 18 months ago we decided we wanted to start contributing to our own carbon footprint and use some of the money we've given to charities to go back into the environment in Ireland, and globally, ideally, get rid of our own carbon footprint and replant some native forests back into Ireland.